Malpas, Cheshire

 Malpas (/mælpəs/ MAL-pəs) is a market town and a civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
-It lies near the borders with Shropshire and Wales, and had a population of 1,673 at the 2011 census.
+It lies near the borders with Shropshire and Wales, and had a population of 2,503 at the 2021 census.

 Toponymy

 The name derives from Old French and means "bad/difficult passage".

 The parish also once contained a place called Chathull, whose name is attested in 1333 as Nant Chathull.
 This is notable because the first element of Chathull is thought to derive from Common Brittonic, from the word surviving in modern Welsh as coed ("wood").
 This word must have been a place-name in its own right which, adopted into English, then became the basis for a new place-name, Chathull, whose second element is from Old English hyll ("hill") and which therefore meant "hill at Chat".
-During a later period when English became less widely spoken in Chesire, in favour of Welsh, the Welsh word nant ("stream") was then further added to the name.
+During a later period when English became less widely spoken in Cheshire, in favour of Welsh, the Welsh word nant ("stream") was then further added to the name.

 History

 Medieval (Norman 1066–1154)

-After the Norman Conquest of 1066 Malpas is recorded in the Domesday Book of 1086 as belonging to Robert FitzHugh, baron of Malpas.
+After the Norman Conquest of 1066, Malpas is recorded in the Domesday Book of 1086 as belonging to Robert FitzHugh, baron of Malpas.
 Malpas and other holdings were given to his family for defensive services along the Welsh border.

 A concentrated line of castles protected Cheshire's western border from the Welsh; these included motte-and-bailey castles at Shotwick, Dodleston, Aldford, Pulford, Shocklach, Oldcastle and Malpas.
 The earthworks of Malpas Castle are still to be found to the north of St. Oswald's Church.